 Schools who are chartered and affiliated with the Southern California District of the NSDA are cordially invited to enter and participate in the Southern California District Tournament at the above locations and dates.
 Qualifiers to the National Tournament will be based on actual entries competing in each event.
 However, our District may earn bonus entries based on our total number of Member Degrees (currently our District has three qualifiers per event, provided we meet the minimum number of entries).
 Please enter all of your NFL points in a timely fashion, to avoid a mad scramble as we prepare to send our students to the 2018 National Tournament held June 17- 22 in Fort Lauderdale, Florida.

 Schools must complete both On-Line entry and Paper entry.

-2. You may record drops online without paying a penalty until 6 pm on Friday, March 17th.
-Any drops after this deadline will still be charged a full entry fee.
+2. You may record drops online without paying a penalty until 6 pm on Thursday, March 15 for Congress and until 6 pm on Thursday, March 22 for IE/Debate.
+Any drops after these deadlines will still be charged a full entry fee.

 3. Official Paper entry must be brought to the first day of the tournament prior to the first round of competition.

 Note: this official entry should match your online entry, with the exception of any late drops.
 A complete entry will include all of the following;